Yixiao-Song/CS646_Final_Project/yixiao_progress.md

     - code: `code/auto_rater_with_GPT.py`; `code/calc_answer_accuracy.py`
     - data:
     - Note: I tried with Qwen2.5 7B and 14B models as the auto-rater using the prompt in `utils.py` (`auto_eval_prompt_template`).
 But the model does not follow the instruction at all.
-Simple heuristic such as `ground_truth.lower() in qwen_answer.lower()` also does not work because some ground truth answers are sentences.
+Simple heuristic such as `ground_truth.lower() in qwen_answer.lower()` (i.e., exact match) also does not work because some ground truth answers are sentences.

-14. Progress on final answer evaluate
+14. Progress on final answer evaluation
     - [x] oracle
         - [x] judged
         - [x] rated